balatvm/redux-breakpoint/README.md

-1) When you have to write different rendering logic for different device width breakpoint.
-(Reminder!
-JS and CSS media-query are not mutual friends).
+1) When you have to write different rendering logic in your components for different device width/breakpoint, this library will be handy.
+(You need this library because JS and CSS media-query are not mutual).

 2) If you are writing or using any component level responsive library to detect width change/ breakpoint change, then you're against the core principle of Redux - **Single source of truth** .
 Device width change / breakpoint change is global for your application, So it must be in redux store.